vegarsti/vegardstikbakke.com/content/blog/new-site-2025.md

 ⏺ Great!
 Now let me implement the static site generator.
 I'll start by creating a todo list to track progress:
 ```

-A typical problem for LLMs has been to lose track of the goal, and Claude uses TODO lists to great effect.
+A typical problem for LLMs in long conversations has been to lose track of the goal, and Claude uses TODO lists to good effect.

 It then went on without intervention from me for several minutes, writing its planned code and trying to build the program.
 It failed to build several times but was able to recover.
-This is the magic of agents: It can use a tool, such as code compilation, to autonomously figure out why it's not working and fix it.
+This is the magic of agents:
+It can use a tool, such as code compilation, to autonomously figure out why it's not working and fix it.
 This is a whole different world than last year when I was copy/pasting between ChatGPT and my editor.

 ```